 The different teams made site visits to RWS to capture 360-degree photos and uploaded them to NP Virtual World to create a 3-D immersive environment for users.

 TRM student Inez Khoo finds the experience refreshing.

 She said: “We hope that these novel virtual experiences can attract more people to learn about sustainability initiatives at RWS.”

 A 360-degree capture of the Malaysia Food Street at RWS done by TRM students as part of their initial pitch proposal to RWS.
-Characters can be inserted from a virtual library.

 Read more on the three winning sustainable solutions proposed by TRM students for RWS.